 Steve Martin, Managing Director of MC Global, emphasises the importance of Enterprise Asset Management (EAM) as a strategic goal for companies aiming to optimises their maintenance and operational workflows.
 He adds, “Our collaboration with IFS Ultimo enhances the accessibility of asset decision-making within the EAM industry, empowering organisations to manage operations more efficiently, minimise equipment downtime, and ultimately drive improved performance.”

-Australia is set to experience significant advancements in efficiency and sustainability across several key industries, thanks to the collaboration between MC Global Solutions and IFS Ultimo.
+The partnership is set to experience significant advancements in efficiency and sustainability across several key industries, thanks to the collaboration between MC Global Solutions and IFS Ultimo.
 This partnership is expected to drive substantial improvements in areas such as:

 Healthcare: Accelerated diagnostics for medical equipment, with 90% of hospitals in the Netherlands already reaping the benefits of the solution.